Ian McKellen: Since 2012: Career expansion

 In 2017, McKellen portrayed in a supporting role as Cogsworth (originally voiced by David Ogden Stiers in the 1991 animated film) in the live-action adaptation of Disney's Beauty and the Beast, directed by Bill Condon (which marked the third collaboration between Condon and McKellen, after Gods and Monsters and Mr. Holmes) and co-starred alongside Emma Watson and Dan Stevens.
 The film was released to positive reviews and grossed $1.2 billion worldwide, making it the highest-grossing live-action musical film, the second highest-grossing film of 2017, and the 17th highest-grossing film of all time.
 In 2017, McKellen appeared in the documentary McKellen: Playing the Part, directed by director Joe Stephenson.
 The documentary explores McKellen's life and career as an actor.

-In October 2017, McKellen played King Lear at the Chichester Festival Theatre, a role which he said was likely to be his "last big Shakespearean part".
+In October 2017, McKellen played King Lear at the Chichester Festival Theatre, a role that he said was likely to be his "last big Shakespearean part".
 He performed the play at the Duke of York's Theatre in London's West End during the summer of 2018.
 McKellen voiced Dr. Cecil Pritchfield the child psychiatrist for Stewie Griffin in the Family Guy episode "Send in Stewie, Please" in 2018.
 He appeared in Kenneth Branagh's historical drama All is True (2018) portraying Henry Wriothesley, 3rd Earl of Southampton, opposite Branagh and Judi Dench.
 Peter Bradshaw of The Guardian wrote that Judi Dench and he "offer solid support" and added that his role is a "colossal, emphatically wigged cameo".
 To celebrate his 80th birthday, in 2019 McKellen performed in a one-man stage show titled Ian McKellen on Stage: With Tolkien, Shakespeare, Others and YOU celebrating the various performances throughout his career.
 The show toured across the UK and Ireland (raising money for each venue and organisation's charity) before a West End run at the Harold Pinter Theatre and was performed for one night only on Broadway at the Hudson Theatre.